ista-vamos/sttt-experiments/README.md

 cp scripts/setup-full.sh setup.sh   # full experiments
 ```

-Then, go into directories with experiments and run `make experiments` in the directory:
+Then, go into directories with experiments and run `make experiments` in the directory, for example:

 ```
 cd scalability
 make experiments
 ```

-Available experiments are `scalability`, `primes`, `bank`, `bank-tessla`, and
+Available experiment directories are `scalability`, `primes`, `bank`,
-`dataraces`.
-The only exception from this pattern are primes-tessla experiments
+`bank-tessla`, and `dataraces`.
+The only exception from this pattern are
-that are run from the `primes` directory using `make experiments-tessla`:
+primes-tessla experiments that are run from the `primes` directory using `make
+experiments-tessla`:

 ```
 cd primes